MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> Action may not always bring happiness, but there is no happiness without action.
+> Your mind will make you rich or poor, depending on the use you put to it.
-> -- William James
+> -- Brian Tracy